-Due to the vital and global role of the RNSS, and demonstrated in-band and adjacent band frequency sharing incompatibility, no allocation to the mobile service or designation for IMT should be considered in the bands 1 164-1 215 MHz, 1 215-1 300 MHz and 1 559-1 610 MHz.
-Furthermore, any proposed new use of a band adjacent to any of these RNSS bands would need to include regulations that would ensure that mobile broadband systems did not cause harmful interference to RNSS receivers (e.g., guard bands, power limits, etc.).
+Due to the vital and global role of the RNSS, the sensitive nature of RNSS receivers and previous in-band and adjacent band ITU-R studies showing the infeasibility of sharing/compatibility, no allocation to the mobile service or identification for IMT should be considered in the bands 1 164-1 215 MHz, 1 215-1 300 MHz and 1 559-1 610 MHz.
+Furthermore, any proposed new use of a band adjacent to any of these RNSS bands would need to include regulations that would ensure that terrestrial mobile broadband systems did not cause harmful interference to RNSS receivers operating in the bands 1 164-1 215 MHz, 1 215-1 300 MHz and 1 559-1 610 MHz.